LukeBraverman/PacketRecevierProjectFrontEnd/README.md

 # 📦 Packet Viewer Project

 An end-to-end network packet visualization tool that captures, logs, and displays UDP packet data in real-time.
-This project demonstrates full-stack development, system configuration, and cloud deployment skills using a modern tech stack.
+This project was created with AWS / Java / React / Nginx.
 ---

 ## 🌐 Live Demo